GIScience/ors-map-client/README.md

 #### Branch's policy ####

 The `develop` branch is used as the working branch.
-Anything new goes first to develop.
-Then it is tested, committed and finally merged into `master`.
-So, develop has always the latest version (latest but not necessarily the production one) while master has the production version.
+Anything new goes to develop and then it is tested, committed and finally merged into `master`.
+So, develop has always the latest version (latest but not necessarily the production one) while `master` has the production version.
 Considering this, any merge request must be tone targeting `develop`.
 If you want to work on a feature we recommend you to create a feature branch then when it is finished send a merge request to `develop`.

 Like almost every team, we have limited workforce and we have to define priorities.